HerbertKoelman/cpp-atmi/README.md

 Author: Herbert Koelman
-Date: 29/11/2012
+Date: 30/12/2012
-Current stable version: v2.1 (see branch v2.1)
+Current stable version: v3.0

 Tuxedo ATMI C++ wrapper
 ============

-The ATMI library comes as set of C libraries, ATMI++ offers a C++ wrapping of these libraries making it easier to write shorter and more robust Tuxedo code.

-ATMI++ cames as open source code, so you can do with it whatever you feel like doing 8-)

 Tuxedo (Transactions for Unix, Extended for Distributed Operations) is a middleware platform used to manage distributed transaction processing in distributed computing environments.
 Tuxedo is a transaction processing system or transaction-oriented middleware, or enterprise application server for a variety of systems and programming languages.
 Developed by AT&T in the 1980s, it became a software product of Oracle Corporation in 2008.

 ATMI, for Application-to-Transaction Monitor Interface, is the main API for the Tuxedo system.
 It includes transaction management functions (routines, verbs); request/response, conversational, queuing, and publish-and-subscribe message-handling functions; service interface functions; and buffer management functions for distributed application communication.

+ATMI++ is a C++ wrapping of this API, adding strong typing of FML buffers and adding the use of exceptions to detect and handle error conditions.
+This should help making it easier to write fast and rock solid Tuxedo software.

 Project content
 ============